h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you need to explain predictions to stakeholders, how many features would you select?
 5. Compare interpretability of different feature counts
 6. If model complexity increases exponentially with the number of features (complexity = $2^n$ where $n$ is the number of features), calculate the complexity for 5, 10, and 15 features.
 If stakeholders can understand models with complexity ≤ 1000, what's the maximum number of features you should select?
 Show your work.
+7. Design a feature selection strategy that prioritizes interpretability
+8. If interpretability is measured as $1/(1 + 0.1n)$, calculate the interpretability for different feature counts
+9. How do you communicate feature selection results to non-technical stakeholders?
+10. Compare the interpretability of different feature selection methods

 For a detailed explanation of this question, see [Question 15: Interpretability vs Performance](L8_2_15_explanation.md).